Like TechNet UK on Facebook

 Usage of software purchased through these agreements is controlled by a number of factors; the agreement itself may contain some usage rights specific to purchasing through that agreement, but the usage rights per product can be found in the Product List document and the Product Use Rights (PUR) document.
 You can download the Product List and PUR from here: http://www.microsoftvolumelicensing.com.

-For example, with an Enterprise Agreement the transfer rights for software are detailed in the Enterprise Agreement document itself, stating that licenses may only be transferred once they have been fully paid for and that they can only be transferred to affiliates or a third party as part of a divestiture or merger.
+For example, with an Enterprise Agreement the transfer rights for software are detailed in the Enterprise Agreement document itself, stating that licences may only be transferred once they have been fully paid for and that they can only be transferred to affiliates or a third party as part of a divestiture or merger.
 So it is always important to check the agreement documents as they will detail rights that are specific to the agreement itself, but what about the more general terms?

 Well this is where documents such as the Product List and PUR come into play.
-The Product List provides monthly information about Microsoft Software and Online Services licensed through the volume licensing agreements, and details software availability through the different agreements, as well as Software Assurance migration paths, step-up licenses and available promotions.
+The Product List provides monthly information about Microsoft Software and Online Services licensed through the volume licensing agreements, and details software availability through the different agreements, as well as Software Assurance migration paths, step-up licences and available promotions.
 The PUR goes into detail on the general volume licensing terms for each licensing model plus any product-specific use rights.
-All these documents together can be used to determine the license terms for products purchased through specific agreements.
+All these documents together can be used to determine the licence terms for products purchased through specific agreements.

-Other important product rights you receive when purchasing your licenses through volume licensing are re-imaging and full downgrade rights.
+Other important product rights you receive when purchasing your licences through volume licensing are re-imaging and full downgrade rights.
 Downgrade rights again are detailed in the PUR, and you may find detail on re-imaging rights in the specific agreement documents.
 However, there is a very useful re-imaging brief that goes into all the detail you may need and you can download that from here: http://download.microsoft.com/download/3/D/4/3D42BDC2-6725-4B29-B75A-A5B04179958B/Reimaging.pdf.

 This is one scenario and licensing situation.
 Each customer scenario can vary by deployment, usage, product version, and product use rights.
 Always check your contract, and the current Products Use Rights document to confirm how your environment should be fully licensed.
 The blogging team does not warrant that this scenario will be the right licensing solution for other similar cases.